onthegomap/planetiler/.github/ISSUE_TEMPLATE/bug_report.md

 3. See error

 **Expected behavior**
 A clear and concise description of what you expected to happen.
-For map data issues, plase include OSM element IDs and the vector tile features you expect in the output to make help reproduce the issue in tests.
+For map data issues, please include OSM element IDs and the vector tile features you expect in the output to make help reproduce the issue in tests.

 **Screenshots**